Understanding Dyslexia Conference

 11:15-12:00 Angela Langan, primary school teacher, will discuss supports and strategies for children in primary school.

-12:00-12:45 Kellie Fagan, secondary school teacher, will discuss RACE and supports for post-primary school students.
+12:00-12:45 Kellie Lohan, secondary school teacher, will discuss RACE and supports for post-primary school students.

 12:45 – 13:30 Gerard Gallagher, Disability Advisor, Maynooth University Access Office, will discuss DARE and supports for third level students.

-14:00-17:00 James Northridge, Urability, will deliver a comprehensive assistive technology workshop.
-This session will also feature a short talk and demonstration of the C-Pen text reader pen by Jim Bowan from Scanning Pens.
+14:00-17:00 James Northridge, UrAbility, will deliver a comprehensive assistive technology workshop.
+This session will also feature a short talk and demonstration of the C-Pen text reader pen.

 Technology is all around us, however, are we using it in the right way?
 Is it being used effectively to ensure that the learners that most need help are getting the support they need to succeed in the classroom?
 This hands-on learning experience will explore the array of technology supports that are available to meet the needs of ALL learners.